gpr3211/Project-SC/README.md

 # Project-SC
 #### Video Demo:
 #### Description:
 <p>Project Scorpio is an exercise based website.It is built using html,python and flask with a local SQL database of exercises.There is some minor JS functionality for greeting users.The website features an Admin dashboard that allows direct queries on the database in the form of adding or removing exercises and users .
-Admin page has restricted access and is only visible to users with admin priviliges.
+Admin page has restricted access and is only visible to users with admin priviliges.<br>
+To locally run the website install python3, Flask and its required modules.
+Then run ''' flask --debug run''' in console while in folder.
 </p>